 Muir Woods, like the rest of the Pacific Coast, is known for its pleasant weather.
 Temperatures in the forest vary from 5 to 20 degrees Celsius most of the year, making it the ideal weekend getaway.
 Although camping is not permitted within the park, there are numerous choices in the surrounding region.
 Hikers seeking seclusion in a redwood forest will find this place to be an ideal refuge.

-The enormous old-growth redwood trees of Muir Woods are well-known.
+The enormous old-growth redwood trees are well-known.
 Trails go to Cathedral Grove and Bohemian Grove, as well as along Redwood Creek.
 The Ben Johnson and Dipsea paths in Mount Tamalpais State Park climb a slope for views of the treetops, the Pacific Ocean, and Mount Tamalpais.
-There are 6 kilometres of trails in this National Monument.
+There are 6 kilometers of trails in this National Monument.
 There are 30-minute, 60-minute, and 90-minute loops available, as well as longer treks on trails that stretch into Mount Tamalpais State Park.
 View a map of Muir Woods and the surrounding area.
 All of these hikes have vistas of ancient redwoods, the world’s tallest living objects.